acsone/click-odoo/README.rst

                                     OPENERP_SERVER environment variables, or
                                     ~/.odoorc (Odoo >= 10) or
                                     ~/.openerp_serverrc.
     -d, --database TEXT             Specify the database name.
+If present, this parameter takes precedence over the database
+                                    provided in the Odoo configuration file.
     --log-level TEXT                Specify the logging level.
 Accepted values depend on the Odoo version, and include debug, info, warn, error.  [default: info]
     --logfile PATH                  Specify the log file.
     --rollback                      Rollback the transaction even if the script does not raise an exception.
-Note that if the script itself commits this option has no effect.
+Note that if the script itself commits, this option has no effect.
 This is why it is not named dry run.
 This option is implied when an interactive console is started.
     -i, --interactive / --no-interactive
                                     Inspect interactively after running the
                                     script.